 Preservation of highly valued woodlands is the highest priority in the Woodland Conservation Ordinance.
-As noted in the Environmental Review Section below, most of the high priority upland woodland is proposed to be removed without revisions.
+Most of the high priority upland woodland is proposed to be preserved.

-Summary of Conformance with the Countywide Green Infrastructure Plan: The TCPI as submitted September 29, 2009 fails to conform to the 2005 Approved Countywide Green Infrastructure Plan because it fails to preserve priority woodland within master plan designated Evaluation Areas of the highest quality, without the revisions recommended.
-The stormwater management facilities shown on the plan are not sufficient to prevent the reduction of water quality in Piscataway Creek without revisions.
-If the preliminary plan and TCPI are revised to provide a 200-foot corridor along the north property line, conformance with the Countywide Green Infrastructure Plan can be found.
+Summary of Conformance with the Countywide Green Infrastructure Plan: The preliminary plan conforms to the 2005 Approved Countywide Green Infrastructure Plan because it preserves priority woodland within the master plan designated Evaluation Areas of the highest quality.
+With the provision of a 200-foot corridor along the north property line, conformance with the Countywide Green Infrastructure Plan can be found.
 This additional preservation will provide preservation of woodland which will further protect the stream valleys and tracts of contiguous woodland.
-This additional preservation can be placed in HOA open space which will establish a conservation network appropriate for this property.
+This preservation is to be placed in HOA open space which will establish a conservation network appropriate for this property.

-CONFORMANCE WITH DISTRICT COUNCIL FINAL DECISION ON A-9738-C
+BASIC PLAN A-9738-C CONFORMANCE

-A Final Decision was issued by the District Council on May 14, 1990 on the Basic Plan of Basic Plan A-9738-C. The decision contains a list of conditions and considerations on the approved rezoning of the property.
+A Final Decision was issued by the District Council on May 14, 1990 on Basic Plan A-9738-C. The decision contains a list of conditions and considerations on the approved rezoning of the property.
 The following are analysis of the environmental considerations from the Council Decision applicable to the review of the preliminary plan.
 The text from the Final Decision has been shown in BOLD typeface, while the evaluation has been shown in standard typeface.